-Richard A. Hocker, Founder, Chief Investment Officer and Chief Executive Officer.
+Richard A. Hocker, Chief Executive Officer and Director.
 Information about Mr. Hocker is provided above.

-J. Paulo Silva, CFA is Senior Portfolio Manager and Managing Partner.
-Mr. Silva joined the Advisor in 20023.
+J. Paulo Silva, CFA, Senior Portfolio Manager and Senior Managing Partner.
+Mr. Silva joined the Advisor in 2002.
 Previously, Mr. Silva was an engineer with the firm GZA GeoEnvironmental.
 Mr. Silva received a B.S. in Civil Engineering, summa cum laude, from Tufts University, and an M.B.A. from the Yale School of Management.